amandaprintz/Bear-with-me/README.md

 1. The navigation buttons react in a very responsive manner even on small screens.

 #

-* <b> Update: the font Quicksand is used in for the snowflakes and not in any paragraphs or headlines. </b>
+-   <b> Update: the font Quicksand is used in for the snowflakes and not in any paragraphs or headlines. </b>

 # Testers

 Tested by the following people:

-1. Jennifer Andersson
+1. Jennifer Andersson.

-2. Johanna Jönsson
+2. Johanna Jönsson.